Chinomnso-Okechukwu/Unit-2-project/README.md

 2. Feedback

 ### Morse Code
 As mentioned earlier in the definition of the problem, the station in Earth can only communicate using Morse Code.
 Hence it is important we know what the Morse Code is all about.
 According to Wikipedia, Morse Code is a method used in telecommunication to excode text characters as standardized sequences of two different signal durations, called "dots" and "dashes".
-Morse Code is named after Samuel B.F Morse, an inventor of the telegraph.
+Morse Code is named after Samuel B.F Morse, an inventor of the telegraph.[3]

+1. The length of a dot is one second(unit).
+2. A dash is three seconds(units).
+3. The space between parts of the same letter is one second(unit).
+4. The space between letters three seconds(units).
+5. The space between letters seven seconds(units).

 ## Evaluation